AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 ---
 template: main.html
+title: Coordinate System
+description: The Swiss Army Knife map uses a easy to understand coordinate system to simplify the design and placement of toolsets and tools on a card
+tags:
+  - Coordinate System
+  - Design
 ---
 <!-- GT/GL -->

 [sak-example-22t]: ../assets/screenshots/sak-example-22t.png
 [sak-card-toolset-tool-placement]: ../assets/screenshots/sak-card-toolset-tool-placement-bluegrey.png

-The Swiss Army Knife map uses a simplified coordinate system to simplify the design and placement of toolsets and tools on a card.
+The Swiss Army Knife map uses a easy to understand coordinate system to simplify the design and placement of toolsets and tools on a card.

 ##:sak-sak-logo: Basics
 The coordinate system of a SAK Card is based on the following characteristics: